visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### How does bookeeping take information from QuickBooks?
 We are currently working on QuickBooks integration.
 In the meantime, you can upload it as CSV

-## How to add more collaborators
+## Add more collaborators
 Yes, you can add more collaborators at a small charge of $10/collaborator.
 Please inform us whenever you need to add your collaborators.
 We will help you implement on your current billing settings

 ## How to add more bank accounts
 Yes, you can add more bank accounts at a small charge of $10/bank account.
 Please let us know if you want to add more bank accounts now and how many.
 We will help you implement on your current billing settings

+## Upload or import QuickBooks file
-## How to upload or import QuickBooks file
+Here is how you can upload or import QuickBooks file
 - Click on add transaction
 - Click on import transaction
 - Select Quickbooks